cyberjunky/home-assistant-toon_climate/info.md

 ## Installation

+### HACS - Recommended
+- Have [HACS](https://hacs.xyz) installed, this will allow you to easily manage and track updates.
+- Search for 'Toon Climate'.
-- Install this integration using HACS.
+- Click Install below the found integration.
-- Configure using configuration instructions below.
+- Configure using the configuration instructions below.
+- Restart Home-Assistant.

+### Manual
+- Copy directory `custom_components/toon_climate` to your `<config dir>/custom_components` directory.
+- Configure with config below.
 - Restart Home-Assistant.

 ## Usage